 Ever since 1981 high quality education on the university is stimulated by rewarding the teachers most concerned with their students and their way of teaching.
-This year, the Teacher of the Year Award will be organised again by University Fund Wageningen.
+Every year, University Fund Wageningen organizes the Teacher of the Year Award.
 Students can vote for their favourite teachers, after which our student jury hands out the price.
 The winning teacher and the nominees receive money they can spent on new education goals.

 Teacher of the Year 2017